 At Call Wiser, our policies are tailored specifically to offer car insurance for disabled drivers.
 We work with a panel of over 30 specialist insurers to provide a range of cover and quotes for any circumstance or situation.
 By speaking to one of our certified advisors, we can review the different options available and find the best level of cover for you.
-For a no-obligation quotation, call us today on 0333 003 3270.

 Disabled drivers will commonly have their vehicle adapted so that they can drive effectively.
 For instance, they may have special hand controls, accelerators and swivel chairs added to their vehicle.
 Traditionally, insurance providers and online applications would automatically consider anything with a modification to enhance the vehicle and therefore, lead to a more expensive policy.
 However, adapting a vehicle for the disabled is very different to a boy racer adding a spoiler or engine tuning to their sports car.
 As part of the Disability Discrimination Act 2005, it is now an offence for insurers to the refuse cover on the grounds of disability and charge higher premiums to drivers with disabilities.